 Wyenn is the co-deviser and director of Kristina Wong for Public Office, a raucous performance-art-campaign-rally that takes on I.C.E. and promotes sustained civic engagement.
 After its premiere at the Skirball Cultural Center in February 2020, Wyenn transformed the stage production into a critically-acclaimed interactive and site-specific national zoom tour and film for Center Theatre Group’s Digital Stage.

-Diana has worked with Center Theatre Group, the LA Phil, Lincoln Center, The Walt Disney Company, Barbican, REDCAT, SummerStage, Grand Performances, Chalk Repertory Theatre, Moving Arts, and more.
-She is also the co-founder of Plain Wood Productions and serves as Artistic Director of TIOH Arts & Culture, where she curates contemporary performance.
+She has worked with the LA Phil, Center Theatre Group, Lincoln Center, The Walt Disney Company, Barbican, REDCAT, SummerStage, Grand Performances, Chalk Repertory Theatre, Moving Arts, and more.
+She is also the co-founder of Plain Wood Productions with her partner, and serves as Artistic Director of TIOH Arts & Culture, where she curates contemporary performance.

-Her work has been supported by the California Arts Council, National Arts and Disability Center, Center for Cultural Innovation, and featured in The New York Times, LA Times, American Theatre Magazine, the Daily Beast, Fast Company, and on NPR.
-Diana received her BFA in Drama from NYU and is a proud associate member of SDC.
+Her work has been supported by the California Arts Council, National Arts and Disability Center, Center for Cultural Innovation, and featured in The New York Times, Los Angeles Times, American Theatre Magazine, Daily Beast, Fast Company, and on NPR.
+Wyenn received her BFA in Drama from NYU and is a proud associate member of SDC.